Holocaust Memorial Day is on Monday 27 January and the importance of remembering and learning from history’s darkest hour has never been greater.

 Mural in Fulham

-The mural, currently being painted by Anglo-Israeli artist Solomon Souza, highlights the cases of three men: two of whom died in the camps; one who survived, living in the UK until his death last year.
+The mural, painted by Anglo-Israeli artist Solomon Souza, highlights the cases of three men: two of whom died in the camps; one who survived, living in the UK until his death last year.

 Want to read more news stories like this?
 Subscribe to our weekly e-news bulletin.